EXPERT PROMPTING MASTERCLASS

 Now create one for: [your new case]

-Few-Shot Examples in Practice
+Few-Shot in Practice

 Scenario: Product Descriptions